pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/providers.md

     weight: 10
 ---

 The `providers` resource option sets a map of providers for the resource and its children.
 This map is combined with resource parents `providers` map.
 If no value is provided, the providers map is identical to the parents providers map.
-When checking determining which provider to use for a resource, the `providers` map is used if [provider]({{< relref "provider" >}}) is not supplied.
+When determining which provider to use for a resource, the `providers` map is used if [provider]({{< relref "provider" >}}) is not supplied.

 {{< chooser language "javascript,typescript,python,go" >}}